IliasSim/Wizard-Werdna-Ring-Adventure/README.md

 Table 2: Wizard level and corresponding attributes

 ## **Enemies**
 The enemies of the game are created during the movement of the Hero and when the Hero  rests.
 The kind of the enemy depends from the Hero level.
-The enemies has a specifi visibility, hitpoints, strength and experience points which they return when they are killed.
+The enemies has a specific visibility, hitpoints, strength and experience points which they return when they are killed.
 They are immovable until the Hero is inside their visibility, then they move towards the Hero trying to reduce the distance and finaly to attack the Hero reducing his hitpoints by the strength amount each enemy has.
 A table with the name the corresponding level the Hero must have in order the specific enemy to be created and its attributes is given below.

 |Hero Level  |Enemy name  |Hitpoints  |Strength| Experience points|Visibiliti|Depiction|
 |:-----:|:-----------------:|:---------:|:--------:|:-----------:|:-----------:|:-------:|